-Winston Leonard Spencer Churchill / 1874–1965 / United Kingdom / Politician, Prime Minister, Historian
+Winston Leonard Spencer Churchill / 1874–1965 / England (United Kingdom of Great Britain and Ireland) / Politician, Prime Minister, Historian

 WORLD WAR II